imrilu/User_login_system/README.txt

 1. Installing 'PHPMailer':
 To be able to use the email services on "Forgot my password" option, download and install PHPMailer from the link below: https://github.com/PHPMailer/PHPMailer
-(Prefered way: installing 'composer' program, and then installing PHPMailer with the line: "composer require phpmailer/phpmailer").
+(Preferred way: installing 'composer' program, and then installing PHPMailer with the line: "composer require phpmailer/phpmailer").

 2. Import SQL dump file from SQL_DUMP folder. if using mysql, command should be:
 	"mysqldump -u root -p userdb.sql > C:/.../mysql/mysqlXX.X.XX/bin/"